- Computer Science

 - Tenure-Track Faculty Search

-Spring 2014 Registration: For students who were unable to get into the CS class they want, please fill out the form here.
+Fall 2014 Registration: Here is the Fall 2014 CS Schedule.
+For students who were unable to get into the CS class they want, please fill out the form here.

 We offer a variety of introductory classes for students with different interests and preparation.
 The class that exposes students to the heart of the discipline and is the gateway to all advanced classes is CS111: Computer Programming and Problem Solving, which introduces students to Java programming and more importantly, the big ideas that run through the rest of the curriculum.